Undergraduate Study in Physics & Astronomy

-Physics and astronomy are basic natural sciences that attempt to describe and provide an understanding of our world.
-They serve as the underpinning of many different disciplines, including the other natural sciences and technological areas.
-Students may choose physics for their major subject as preparation for diverse areas such as engineering, medicine, law, business administration, etc., or simply as a challenging approach to personal development with an emphasis on rigorous scientific thinking.
-Other students choose physics as preparation towards a career as a professional physicist or a science educator.
+Physics and astronomy are basic natural sciences that describe and provide an understanding of our world.
+They serve as the underpinning of many different disciplines, including the other natural sciences and technological areas of study.

 An undergraduate degree in physics can prepare you for a variety of opportunities, especially in the industrial development and application of existing and emerging technologies.
 You may also choose physics as preparation for professional programs in medicine or law, or for a career as a science educator.